American Turf Monthly

 click here.

 Remember: Use this point comparison to adjust actual running times only.
 Further refinements in applying the figures developed in the Track Equalization Chart can be made by incorporating a daily track variant.
 We recommend the AMER-VAR method for developing an accurate track variant.
-AMER-VAR appears on the reverse side of Ray Taulbot’s Pace Calculator, and complete instructions on its use are found in the Pace Calculator’s user’s manual.
-To order the Pace Calculator, click here.
+AMER-VAR appears on the reverse side of Ray Taulbot's Pace Calculator, and complete instructions on its use are found in the Pace Calculator's user's manual.
+To order the Pace Calculator click here.

-View 2009 Equalization Chart
+View Current Equalization Chart

 Redeeming a gift certificate or promotional certificate?
 We'll ask for your claim code when it's time to pay.